-08.1 Union Leave
+8.1 Union Leave

-The Employer will grant the leave for a maximum total of 240-hours per calendar year (Union Leave) to attend union functions including special meetings, conventions, seminars, conferences, and activities related to the union without loss of pay.
+The Employer will grant the leave for a maximum total of 240 hours per calendar year (Union Leave) to attend union functions including special meetings, conventions, seminars, conferences, and activities related to the Union without loss of pay.
 The Union will be permitted to carry over a maximum of 120 hours of Union Leave to the following year.
-A maximum of two (2) members may be granted union leave at any one time.
-The time used will be tracked by the Union and the Fire Department.